webrecorder/browsertrix-behaviors/README.md

 5. Click the >> icon, then choose Snippets to open the Snippets pane.
 6. Click "New snippet".
 7. Paste the content of `dist/behaviors.js` into this screen.

+Once you have a snippet set up, you can run these steps on any page you want to test:

-8. Open a web page, such as one that has a custom behavior, like: [https://twitter.com/webrecorder_io](https://twitter.com/webrecorder_io)
+1. Open a web page, such as one that has a custom behavior, like: [https://twitter.com/webrecorder_io](https://twitter.com/webrecorder_io)
-9. Click the "play" button at the bottom of the snippet you created.
+2. Click the "play" button at the bottom of the snippet you created.
-10. Open the console and enter `self.__bx_behaviors.run();`
+3. Open the console and enter `self.__bx_behaviors.run();`
-11. You should see the Twitter page automatically scrolling and visiting tweets.
+4. You should see the Twitter page automatically scrolling and visiting tweets.

 ### Use Puppeteer